 The way to manage the temperature in a bonus room is to add “drill and fill” insulation under the floor of your bonus room between the floor joints.
 Drill and fill involves drilling small holes in your garage ceiling and dense packing fiberglass insulation between the drywall and the frame of the garage ceiling.
 When insulation is complete the pieces of drywall that were removed to install the insulation are replaced.
 If a garage is not finished with drywall, fiberglass batt insulation is installed in the garage ceiling.

-If you want to enjoy your bonus room, call us today to discuss drill and fill insulation.
+If you want to enjoy your bonus room, contact us today to discuss drill and fill insulation.